five-hundred-eleven/five-hundred-eleven.github.io/_posts/2019-11-17-Finish-Types-in-the-UFC.md.md

+This is my Unit 1 project for Lambda School.
 The goal of this project was to identify interesting trends in MMA by exploring publicly available UFC data.

 ## Research Question
 For each of a few countries with high UFC participation, plot the proportion of wins to total number of fights by year.
 "Wins" are further broken down into Decisions, TKOs, and Submissions.